roza-shafiei/shop-cart/README.md

 ![Homepage Screenshot](./public/images/homepage.png)

-This is a simple Vue.js shop designed to demonstrate my ability to work with Vuex for state management.
+This project is a simple shop using the **Options API** style of writing Vue.js code to demonstrate my ability to work with Vuex for state management.
 The project includes features showcasing the integration of Vuex with Vue Router, Tailwind CSS, Vuetify, and Axios.

 ## Features